3 Best Ways to Deal with Engorged Breasts

 3. Cool cabbage leaves and quark

-Some women find that placing cool cabbage leaves on their breasts make them feel better.
+Some women find that placing cool cabbage leaves on their breasts makes them feel better.
 This home remedy is well established and works for many women.
 Buy a head of cabbage and store it in the refrigerator (you may also rip off a few leaves and store them in the freezer).
 Take two cabbage leaves and cut holes in the center.
-Place these on your breasts with the nipples poking out of the holes.
-Wear a bra over the leaves so they stay in place.
-When the leaves have warmed and wilted, replace them with fresh leaves.
-The coolness will give you relief.
-Some people think that cabbage has medicinal components that help relieve engorged breasts.

 Oversupply syndrome

-It’s also important to note that if you have oversupply syndrome, your baby may not learn how to latch properly or drink from the breast.
+It’s also important to note that your baby may not learn to latch correctly or drink from the breast if you have oversupply syndrome.
 If this happens, it can lead to nipple soreness and damage.
-If you have oversupply syndrome, it’s important that you talk to your doctor about options for treating the condition.
-There are some medications that can help reduce milk production and relieve discomfort.
-Your doctor may also recommend a particular breastfeeding position or technique to help ease pain in the breasts and nipples.
+If you have oversupply syndrome, you must talk to your doctor about options for treating the condition.